johncoronado/show-pi/README.md

   Using Samba and mpv, drop a video or video files into the video share folder, for immediate playback over the timer output or on HDMI-0 when timer is use on HDMI-1.
 Great for looping a video/videos.
 1080p max and videos should be encoded for the Pi. <https://github.com/mpv-player/mpv>

 - **Spotify Connect**
   Use your premium spotify account to play back audio for testing or private listening.
 Shows up on list of devices to playback on your mobile spotify app.
 Works with Raspberry Pi 4's built-in headphone jack.
-Will wokr with Rasberry Pi 5 with addition soundcard and setup of the asound.conf file. <https://github.com/dtcooper/raspotify>
+This will work with Raspberry Pi 5 with additional sound card and setup of the asound.conf file. <https://github.com/dtcooper/raspotify>

 - **USB-C Serial Console**
   Enables a serial terminal connection over the Raspberry Pi 4/5’s USB-C port.
 Ideal for adjusting network or router settings without needing a monitor.
 A single USB-C cable provides both power and serial access (via /dev/ttyGS0), making field deployment simpler and cleaner.
 This script is available but not run on the main setup.

 - **Hotspot Router**
   Enables a wifi hotspot for easy control and logon in the field.
-Timer and compantion can be accessed without a full network/router deployment.
+Timer and companion can be accessed without a full network/router deployment.

 - **Dual Screen Output**
   Use both HDMI ports for timer and image/video playback.
 Enables always on timer mode (HDMI-0) with playback out on black in standby for content.
 (HDMI-0)